bcallaway11/ptetools/README.md

 # Panel Treatment Effects Tools (ptetools) Package <img src="man/figures/logo.png" align="right" alt="ptetools" width="155" />

+## Structure of panel data causal inference problems

 The `ptetools` package compartmentalizes the steps needed to implement estimators of group-time average treatment effects (and their aggregations) in order to make it easier to apply the same sorts of arguments outside of their “birthplace” in the literature on difference-in-differences.

-This code is lightweight, only works for balanced panels, and has minimal error checking.
-That said, it should be useful projects that build on top of group-time average treatment effects in order to deliver estimates of causal effects in panel data settings.
+Essentially, the idea is that many panel data causal inference problems involve steps such as:

+1. Defining an identification strategy (e.g.,
+    difference-in-differences)

+2. Defining a notion of a group (e.g., based on treatment timing)

+3. Looping over groups and time periods

+4. Organizing the data so that the correct data show up for each group and time period

+5. Computing group-time average treatment effects (or other parameters that are local to a group and a time period)

+6. Aggregating group-time average treatment effect parameters (e.g., into an event study or an overall average treatment effect parameter)

+Many of these steps are common across different panel data causal inference settings.
+For example, you could implement a difference-in-differences identification strategy or a change-in-changes identification strategy with all of the same steps as above except for replacing step 1.

+The idea of the `ptetools` package is to re-use as much code/infrastructure as possible when developing new approaches to panel data causal inference.
+For example, `ptetools` sits as the “backend” for several other packages including: `ife`, `contdid`, and parts of `qte`.

+## How ptetools works

 The main function is called `pte`.
-The most important paramters that it takes in are `subset_fun` and `attgt_fun`.
+The most important parameters that it takes in are `subset_fun` and `attgt_fun`.
 These are functions that the user should pass to `pte`.